Digital-Health-AI-Startup/frontend-test-template/README.md

 ## To submit the challenge:

-1. Clone the repo
+1. Click the "Use this template" button in the top right of the GitHub UI, then "Create a new repository".
+Make this new repo private.
 2. Create two branches - one for building out your solution to the **base challenge**, and a second for your solution for the **enhancement** you’ve selected
-3. When you are ready to submit, open two PRs
+3. When you are ready to submit, open two PRs.
+The Two PRs do not have to be opened at the same time.

-In the PR description, please include:
+In the PR descriptions, please include:

 1. Which enhancement you completed/which one you would like us to focus on
 2. If you chose to complete your own custom task, please elaborate here on what you accomplished and why you chose